wp-plugins/smart-manager-for-wp-e-commerce/readme.txt

 Unfortunately store administration with WordPress e-Commerce can take significant time.
 Day after day.

 Smart Manager will **boost your productivity 10x** in managing products, customers and orders.
-You can browse, search, edit and delete multiple products, customers or orders using a **familiar, single page, spreadsheet like** interface.
+You can browse, search, and manage multiple products, customers or orders using a **familiar, single page, spreadsheet like** interface.

 The Pro version also allows inline editing for all fields and adding items.
-It also provides **smart Batch Update** to change multiple fields on multiple items - all **at once with zero errors**.
+It also provides **Smart Batch Update** to change multiple fields on multiple items - all **at once with zero errors**.
 You will discover a new way of store administration with this add-on.

 It frees you up from mundane housekeeping tasks.
 So you can spend that time on anything that makes you more